License GuideSOC 11-9171

 Read more

-Practicing as a funeral service manager without an active license violates state law everywhere.
-Penalties typically include civil fines and forfeiture of any income earned from unlicensed work.
-Some states impose criminal sentences for repeat violations.
-The specific penalties depend on state regulations and the number of prior offenses.
-Individuals operating without proper licensing face real financial and legal consequences.
+Practicing as a funeral service manager without an active license violates state law across the country.
+Penalties vary by state but typically include civil fines and forfeiture of any income earned through unlicensed work.
+Repeat offenses may result in criminal charges and jail time in some states.

 Career Outlook